-Humans Make Up Just 0.01 Percent Of Earth’s Biomass But Have Managed To Destroy Most Of Life On The Planet
+Humans Make Up Just 0.01 Percent Of Earth’s Biomass, But Have Managed To Destroy Most Of Life On The Planet

-The human race only takes up a small fraction of all the life on Earth but our impact on our planet’s biodiversity has been catastrophic, reveals a new study.
+The human race only takes up a small fraction of all the life on Earth, but our impact on our planet’s biodiversity has been catastrophic, reveals a new study.
 Since the dawn of civilization, half of all the life forms that populate the Earth have been eradicated, New Scientist reports.

 The paper, published yesterday in the Proceedings of the National Academy of Sciences, reveals that, although insignificant in comparison with the mass of other species, humans have contributed to the disappearance of 83 percent of wild mammals and half of the plant biomass on our planet.